Diving cylinder: Filling from high-pressure storage

 Cylinders may also be filled directly from high-pressure storage systems by decanting, with or without pressure boosting to reach the desired charging pressure.

 Cascade filling may be used for efficiency when multiple storage cylinders are available.
 High-pressure storage is commonly used when blending nitrox, heliox and trimix diving gases, and for oxygen for rebreathers and decompression gas.

-Nitrox and trimix blending may include decanting the oxygen and/or helium, and topping up to working pressure using a compressor, after which the gas mixture must be analysed and the cylinder labeled with the gas composition.
+Nitrox and trimix blending may include decanting the oxygen and/or helium, and topping up with air to working pressure using a compressor, after which the gas mixture must be analysed and the cylinder labeled with the gas composition.

 Temperature change during filling

-Compression of ambient air causes a temperature rise of the gas, proportional to the pressure increase.
+Compression of gas causes a temperature rise proportional to the pressure increase.
 Ambient air is typically compressed in stages, and the gas temperature rises during each stage.
-Intercoolers and water cooling heat exchangers can remove this heat between stages.
+Intercoolers and water cooling heat exchangers can remove much of this heat between stages.

-Charging an empty dive cylinder also causes a temperature rise as the gas inside the cylinder is compressed by the inflow of higher pressure gas, though this temperature rise may initially be tempered because compressed gas from a storage bank at room temperature decreases in temperature when it decreases in pressure, so at first the empty cylinder is charged with cold gas, but the temperature of the gas in the cylinder then increases to above ambient as the cylinder fills to the working pressure.
+Charging an empty dive cylinder also causes a temperature rise as the gas inside the cylinder is compressed by the inflow of higher-pressure gas.
+This rise may initially be tempered because compressed gas from a storage bank at room temperature cools as its pressure decreases.
+At first, the empty cylinder is therefore charged with cold gas, but as filling continues the gas temperature increases to above ambient once the cylinder reaches working pressure.

-Wet filling: Excess heat can be removed by immersion of the cylinder in a cold water bath while filling.
-However, immersion for cooling can also increase the risk of water contaminating the valve orifice of a completely depressurized tank and being blown into the cylinder during filling.

-Dry filling: Cylinders may also be filled without water-bath cooling, and may be charged to above the nominal working pressure to the developed pressure appropriate to the temperature when filled.
+Excess heat can be removed by immersion of the cylinder in a cold water bath while filling, but this immersion can also increase the risk of water contaminating the valve orifice of a completely depressurized tank and being blown into the cylinder during filling.
+Cylinders may also be filled without water-bath cooling, and may be charged to above the nominal working pressure to the developed pressure appropriate to the temperature when filled.
 As the gas cools to ambient temperature, the pressure decreases, and will reach rated charging pressure at the rated temperature.

-Safety and legal issues

-Legal constraints to filling scuba cylinders will vary by jurisdiction.